 Lecture: "Introduction to Data Visualization: principles, trends and tools" by Rocio Chongtay, delivered as part of the Digital Humanities Workshop at the University of Rijeka, Kroatia.

 Workshop organized by our group: "Making the visualization of concepts more attractive and smarter".
-TKE 2016 -12th International Conference on Terminology and Knowledge Engineering, at the Copenhagen Business School, Dalgas Have 15, 2000 Frederiksberg, Denmark (room SV.052)See workshop's website
+TKE 2016 -12th International Conference on Terminology and Knowledge Engineering, at the Copenhagen Business School, Dalgas Have 15, 2000 Frederiksberg, Denmark (room SV.052)See call for participation

 Guest Lecture: "Practical Applications of Knowledge Representation and Management in Healthcare" by Margarita Sordo,